Elophila nymphaeata

 Elophila nymphaeata, the brown china mark, is a species of moth of the family Crambidae.
 It was described by Carl Linnaeus in his 1758 10th edition of Systema Naturae.

+Distribution

 It is found in Europe and across the Palearctic to the Russian Far East and China.
 The moth is notable as its larva, like most members of the crambid subfamily Acentropinae, is aquatic and has tracheal gills.